trevorwhitney/react-validations-tutorial/README.md

 1. Last Name must be at least 2 characters
 1. Birthday must be a validate date in MM/DD/YYYY format
 1. The student must be at least 18 years old
+1. All Fields are required

 __Acceptance Criteria__

-1. If any of the above validations fail, apply a css class to the invalid field, and show the validation error message next to the field.
+1. If any of the above validations fail, apply the css class `input-invalid` to the invalid field, and show the validation error message next to the field.
+1. When a field is valid, apply the css class `input-valid` to it, but only after the user has interacted with it.
 1. Validations should be run both on a blur of the field, and on submit of the form.
 If any validations fail on the form submit, then prevent the form from submitting and stay on the current page.